nosqlgeek/vss-rec/README.md

 ### `vector_search`

 The `vector_search` method performs a vector similarity search.
 My implementation only returns the id and vector score.
-The query string has takes a few arguments:
+The query string has a few arguments:

-* **Metadata query**: The query that is executed to pre-filter based on the metadata, such as the description (`desc`) or the `labels`, before the vector similarity search is performed
+* **Metadata query**: The variable `meta_data_query` is set to the query string that is executed to pre-filter based on the metadata, such as the description (`desc`) or the `labels`, before the vector similarity search is performed.
+The `=>` operator means `execute before => execute after`.
-* **Number of neighbours**: The number of nearest neighbours (KNN)
+* **Number of neighbours**: The value of `num_neighbours` is set to the KNN integer value.
-* **Vector field**: The vector field that is used for the search, whereby Redis can store multiple vector fields within an item (hash or JSON)
+* **Vector field**: This is the vector field that is used for the search.
+Redis can store multiple vector fields within an item (hash or JSON).

 Here is the source code that constructs the vector query string: